Piranhas, “The Desert”

 Bill ran outside and into the vast, terrible desert with his deer hunting knife and the quilt he ripped from the queen bed to wrap up Ivory’s body once he captured her.
 Bill had no reservations about killing, and Nelson lost sight of him.

-Nelson had retreated inside after a couple of hours.
+Nelson had retreated inside after a couple of hours of searching for them.
 It was midnight when he seated himself in an armchair.
 And he was exhausted from calling for Ivory and trying hopelessly to save her.

 He blocked the bathroom door where Silverback was still lying unconscious.
-He admitted to himself that he was terrified.
-Nelson stared at the moon again; it was brilliant white like a bride’s gown.
+He admitted to himself that he was terrified of what stalked the desert.
+Nelson stared at the moon again; it was brilliant white, like a bride’s gown.

 The moon refracted in the piranhas’ eyes.
-The desert stars had become like the mustard yellow sand outside, removing the fog from the freshwater of the aquarium.
+The desert stars had become like the mustard-yellow sand outside, removing the fog from the freshwater in the aquarium.

 “Silverback’s nickname is Demon,” Nelson said.

 Nelson and Bill shook their heads simultaneously as if they knew Ivory’s cosmic omen was genuine.
-Bill laid across the width of the bare mattress and fell immediately asleep.
-Nelson stayed awake and deliberated, abandoning his brother.
-Some hours passed, and the boss finally returned a call.
+Bill lay across the width of the uncovered mattress and fell immediately asleep.
+Nelson stayed awake and deliberated about abandoning his brother.
+Some hours passed, and The Boss gave another call.

 Nelson had soothed him back to sleep at 3:00 A.M.
-Nelson listened intently.
+Nelson was watchful and listened intently.
 He heard only a few horned toads and squirrels.
-He was sure the gray wolf was coming as Ivory had said, and a ghostly ache clasped his shoulders.
+He was sure The Gray Wolf was coming as Ivory had said, and a ghostly ache clasped his neck and shoulders.

 Nelson’s tongue tingled with thirst.
 He crept toward the bathroom door where Silverback remained.
 He unlocked the doorway, opened it slightly, and visually checked the nylon ropes.
 There were no frays or shredding.
-Nelson recalled what Bill said that Ivory whispered before he stabbed her in the shoulder, “Silverback is diabolical like a Utah bobcat.
-He will slaughter you two like mice.”
+Nelson recalled what Bill confessed to him.
+What Ivory said before he stabbed her in the shoulder, as he did her companion, “Silverback is diabolical like a Utah bobcat.
+He will slaughter you and your brother, just like farm mice.”

-The desolation of the desert was nothing less than scary.
+The desolation and many secrets of the desert were nothing short of terrifying.
 Ivory had hidden somewhere in yucca and cacti.
 Bill had almost killed her, the goddess of the mountain basin.
-The piranhas clinking sounds of teeth and thrashing tails against the rim of the aquarium seized Nelson’s attention.
+The piranhas’ clinking sounds of teeth and thrashing tails against the rim of the aquarium seized Nelson’s attention back inside their room in the motel.

-In less than a week, the desert was dour.
+In less than a week, the desert was entirely dry.
 Nelson and Bill drank all the bottled water.

-Silverback spat blood and called for his lover, Ivory when Bill walked in to interrogate him again.
-“Ivory’s opportunities to help you have expired, though my younger brother had no good desire to witness her pain.”
+Silverback spat blood and called for his lover, Ivory, when Bill walked in to interrogate him again.
+“Ivory’s opportunities to help you have expired, though my older brother had no good desire to witness her pain.”
 Bill’s mind is entertained by the chaos in the square aquarium and the mesmerizing red glow of the head of the piranhas.

 Adam Silverback’s heart was speeding like a jackrabbit attempting to make an irregular escape from a bald mountain eagle.
-He lifted his head and opened his sore eyes when Bill removed the duck tape and left.
-He recognized the motel room bathroom when he smelled Ivory’s rose lavender perfume bottles.
-And the dominant desert star was like an ancient crystal showing in the enormous oval window.
-He saw Bill lying on the bed.
-Nelson sat in the armchair beside the aquarium.
+He lifted his head and opened his sore eyes when Bill removed the duct tape and left.
+He recognized the motel bathroom when he smelled Ivory’s rose lavender perfume bottles.
+And the dominant desert star was like an ancient crystal in the enormous oval window.
+He saw Bill lying on the bed, armed with a metal curtain rod.
+Nelson sat in the velvet armchair beside the aquarium, his eyelids heavy.

 The piranhas were Ivory’s gift; they swam agitated whenever they were ready for more worms.
-One had always stared at Silverback, its eyes ink-black like the tattoo of the Gray Wolf on Adam’s neck.
+One had always stared at Silverback, its eyes ink-black like the tattoo of The Gray Wolf on his neck.

 “They aren’t evil.”
 Ivory would frequently say.
-She sympathized with them and cared for them.
-Subsequently, Silverback suffered a savage motorcycle accident that left him with head trauma, memory loss, and an erratic animal-like physical intensity.
+She sympathized with them and treated them like pets.
+Subsequently, Silverback suffered a savage motorcycle accident that left him with head trauma, memory loss, and an erratic, animal-like physical intensity.
 She nursed him to health with marijuana.

-The abandoned motel was remote and away from the great forest and townships.
-Travelers had tired decades ago of the messy maze of faded connected roads.
-He and Ivory had trespassed when they accidentally discovered it.
-They enjoyed it.
-Nevertheless, their stays were becoming shorter and seldom.
-They had a mysterious yearning to wander with their Harleys Davidsons to scout new places to make theirs.
+The abandoned motel was located in a remote area, far from the great forest and townships.
+Travelers had grown tired of the messy maze of faded, interconnected roads decades ago.
+He and Ivory had trespassed after they accidentally discovered it.
+They enjoyed it because it was away from the Mountain Gorillas.
+Nevertheless, their stays were becoming shorter and less frequent.
+They had a mysterious yearning to wander with their Harley-Davidsons to scout new places to make theirs.

-Adam Silverback’s head throbbed, blood ran down his polo shirt and denim pants.
-His sweat loosened the braided nylon rope and duck tape.
-He understood his animal-like power would return; he had to wait for that and the Gray Wolf.
+Adam Silverback’s head throbbed, and blood ran down his polo shirt and denim pants.
+His sweat loosened the braided nylon rope and duct tape.
+He understood his animal-like power would return; he had to wait for that and the rise of The Gray Wolf.

-He snapped his wrists and ankles free and awoke Nelson.
+He snapped his wrists and ankles free, and the noise alerted Nelson.
 The Mountain Gorillas would show no mercy to Bill and Nelson.
 He activated the replica scarlet diamond GPs on his finger.

 Nelson picked up Bill’s knife from the windowpane.
 The blade was dyed rich scarlet with Silverback’s and Ivory’s blood.
 Nelson headed for the Jeep Wrangler.
-Several times, a gray wolf encircled the Jeep Wrangler, nearly concealed by the incredible darkness.
+Several times, the Gray Wolf encircled the Jeep Wrangler, nearly concealed by the incredibly dark shadows.
 Nelson couldn’t see much of anything except the moon, the commander of the desert night.

 “Bill!”
 Nelson yelled before getting into the driver’s seat of the Jeep Wrangler.

 The aquarium was tossed like a washcloth through the windowpane and shattered into a hundred pieces.
-Silverback was standing unbound and chewing on the belly of a piranha.
+Silverback was standing unbound, chewing on the red-bellied piranha.
 Nelson turned on the Jeep’s Wrangler headlights, and Ivory stepped in front of Silverback, her left shoulder wrapped in a bed pillowcase.

-The Gray Wolf jumped on top of the Jeep with Bill’s middle finger that wore a signet ring gripped in its massive teeth.
+The Gray Wolf jumped onto the Jeep’s front hood, its massive teeth gripping Bill’s middle finger, which wore a signet ring with the letter SF.
 It attacked the windshield with its great paws.

 Nelson panicked and reversed the Jeep Wrangler.
 Horrified, he took flight without waiting for Bill.
 Scared for his life, he prayed.
-And he would attempt to be righteous and promise God for the first time in his life.
+And he would attempt to be righteous and make a promise to God for the first time.

 Ivory had worn it that whole time as a navel piercing.
 Nelson scrutinized while he tilted the rearview mirror lower.
 The Scarlet Ring had rolled away from the shadow of the seat belt’s buckle.